Buscar Close Search

 CURRICULUM AND SCHEDULE

-To achieve the objectives of the Biomedical Sciences PhD degree in the Population Health Sciences Program, students must gain competency in the following areas: 1) theory and context, 2) study design, 3) analysis, interpretation, and presentation of data, 4) ethics, 5) information and data acquisition and management, 6) measurement, 7) effective communication, 8) professionalism and 9) critical appraisal.
+To achieve the objectives of the Biomedical Sciences PhD degree in the Population Health Sciences Program, students must gain competency in the following areas: 1) theory and context, 2) study design, 3) analysis, interpretation, and presentation of data, 4) responsible conduct of research, 5) information and data acquisition and management, 6) measurement, 7) effective communication, 8) professionalism and 9) critical appraisal.
 Our proposed educational model not only provides formal instruction in each of the areas noted, but also integrates and reinforces these concepts throughout the curriculum.

 Learn more about specific competencies